cdl-saarland/CGO17_ArtifactEvaluation/README.md

   ${SPEC_SRC}/speccpu2006/benchspec/
   ${SPEC_SRC}/speccpu2006/benchspec/CPU2006/
 ```
-This particular arrangement will allow us to run the benchmarks together with
+This particular arrangement allows us to run the benchmarks together with
 the LLVM test suite using the LNT tool that is introduced in the following.